w0140158/JavaAssingments/LIBDGXTICTACTOE/README.md

 ![3D Tic Tac Toe](tictactoe.png)

-Hi there!
 This is my 3D Tic Tac Toe game built with LibGDX.
-I started with a basic flying objects demo and completely transformed it into a fun Tic Tac Toe game using a dedicated grid class.

 ## Project Overview

 I created a 3×3 board where each cell shows a 3D model – either an X, an O, or an empty cube.
-I built a special `TicTacToeGrid` class that keeps track of the board, handles placing marks, and even checks for wins or ties.
+I implemented a  `TicTacToeGrid` class that keeps track of the board, handles placing marks, and even checks for wins or ties.

 For the 3D scene, I use a perspective camera to give an overhead view of the board, and ambient lighting to make everything look nice.
 A ModelBatch handles all the 3D rendering.